 Consider placing the swing near a hummingbird feeder as a place for them to rest between feedings or on a migratory route.

 Lakeside Collection Globe Hummingbird Nesters – Hummingbird Garden Decor

 The Lakeside Collection Globe Hummingbird Nesters come as a set of two nesters which feature a natural, woodlands design.

-It is common to hang hummingbird feeders to attract the dainty birds while spectators enjoy their displays but consider planning some flowers that nourish them and help them carry out their roles as pollinators, as well.
+While often considered ornamental, hummingbirds play a valuable role in the ecosystem as pollinators.
+It is common to hang hummingbird feeders to attract the dainty birds while spectators enjoy their displays, but consider planning a hummingbird garden with a few flowers that nourish them and help them carry out their roles as pollinators, as well.